Triggerise/challenges/triggerise-be-technical-interview.md

 val price = co.total
 ```

-Using preferably Scala or Java implement a checkout process that fulfills the requirements.
+Using Scala implement a checkout process that fulfills the requirements.

 If you want to implement in something else, please let us know beforehand.